 - High Cholesterol

-If we look at the diagnosis of peripheral arterial disease, estimates are that only 1 in 5 people have ever heard of it.
-We need to promote the understanding that these three diagnoses are related.
+When it comes to peripheral artery disease, estimates are that only 1 in 5 people know about it.
+We need to promote the understanding of the relationship between these three diagnoses.

 How do they each relate to diabetes?